 - 1. Insert the probe into the food.
 Place prepared food on the desired oven rack position and slide into the oven. - 2.
 Plug the connector end of the probe into the probe receptacle while the oven is still cool.
-The receptacle is located on the upper left front oven cavity wall.

 Meat Probe (cont'd)